Free Expression or Infringement? 10 Famous Copyright Cases to Know

 The First Amendment broadly protects speech and many forms of artistic expression.
 Copyright laws prevent taking someone else's work and presenting it as your own – also known as plagiarism.
 A Freedom Forum guide on speech that is and is not protected by the First Amendment explains copyright and plagiarism this way:

-"If you copy another person's writing, speech, art, music, or choreography without permission, that person can sue you for 'trespassing' on their property.
-The court can order you to stop your copyright infringement and impose financial penalties on you.
-Copyright law creates property rights for the creators of certain works in order to give people an incentive to create more expressions.
-If you could freely copy someone else's work without paying for it, there would be no incentive for anyone to create new material."
+"If you copy someone else's writing, speech, art, music or choreography without permission, that person can sue you for 'trespassing' on their property.
+The court can order you to stop your copyright infringement and fine you.
+Copyright law protects property rights for creators to give people an incentive to create more expressions."

 That limit on free speech is at the center of the famous copyright cases highlighted above – and in all cases.